Remember your own childhood family road trips?

 There are a few different versions of Spotto doing the rounds among Bub Hub forum members.
 But they all have the same aim … everyone looks for the same item and whoever sees it first yells “Spotto”.
 You can keep a tally to determine the winner at the end of the drive.

-Items could include: personalised number plates, makes of cars, car colours, certain letters on number plates etc etc.
+Items could include: personalised number plates, makes of cars, car colours, certain letters on number plates etc etc. If you like drive your SUV car into the woods, Supercheap Catalogue can help you with the accessories.

 Variations on the ‘spotting things’ themes are: first person to see a semi-trailer has to say “I see a semi-trailer … semi-trailer I see” quickly before anyone else.
 Or if you spot a white horse you say “Ping … I see a white horse” to get a treat.
 First to see a windmill has to yell ‘windmill’ before anyone else.
 First to see a number plate from each Australian state and territory.
 First to spot a car with one headlight only.
 First to spot a magpie etc.